kwmorlock/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+`Json Web Tokens issued by the server, are strings of cryptic text, which can be stored on the client-side using local storage or session storage.
+The server can readily tell the client that it issued the token.
+It can also read the token and make decisions for data transfer based on the client’s permission.`

 - [ ] What steps can you take in your web apps to keep your data secure?

+`We can use a Private Route to keep a protected-page protected by keeping people out of the page without the proper credentials.`

 - [ ] Describe how web servers work.

+`The term “web server” can mean a computer that stores the code for a website or a program that runs on such a computer.`

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+`Get, Post, Put, and Delete.`

 ## Project Set Up